odoo/owl/doc/reference/templates.md

 Here, the name of the template is obtained from the `template` value in the template rendering context.

-### Translations

-By default, QWeb specify that templates should be translated.
-If this behaviour is not wanted, there is a `t-translation` directive which can turn off translations (if it is set to the `off` value), with the following rules:

-- each text node will be replaced with its translation,
-- each of the following attribute values will be translated as well: `title`, `placeholder`, `label` and `alt`,
-- translating text nodes can be disabled with the special attribute `t-translation`, if its value is `off`.

-See [here](qweb_engine.md#translations) for more information on how to setup a translate function in Owl QWeb.

 ### Debugging

 The javascript QWeb implementation provides two useful debugging directives: